jiefei30/jiefei30/README.md

 **At present, the main research and development is SQL Parser,
 which used in Calcite, Presto and some other dynamic data management framework.
-To build top1 data-lineage-extractor tool and create Knowledge Graph**
+To build top1 sql-lineage-extractor tool and create Knowledge Graph with it**

 **Also interested in basketball🏀、drawing✏️、video games🎮**